 You’ll never find a disappointed foodie who flew into New York.
 Relax in true luxury after you set up home base at Big Apple institution the Ritz Carlton, Central Park—but be sure to venture to the outer boroughs.
 Nestled under the Brooklyn Bridge, the River Café serves up supple monkfish sourced from nearby Rhode Island, and oysters from both coasts.

 Artisanal Wine and Cheese in Napa and Sonoma, California

 California wine country is a gourmet paradise and an oenophile’s dream.
-Start with a rest on the grounds of Sonoma’s contemporary California classic Hotel Healdsburg before embarking on a four-hour wine and food pairing walking tour through Healdsburg’s downtown.
+Start with a rest on the grounds of Sonoma’s contemporary California classic Hotel Healdsburg.
+Then embark on a four-hour wine and food pairing walking tour through Healdsburg’s downtown.
 The tour includes wines from three cellars, artisan cheeses and charcuterie and fresh local produce.
 Afterward, head to Farmstead at Long Meadow Ranch in St. Helena for wood grilled pork chop and beignets in a bourbon caramel sauce.

 Waterfront and Cooking Clubs in Basque Country, Spain

 Butterfield & Robinson’s six-day tour of San Sebastian explores the shining coastal region that includes views of the Bay of Biscay, waterfront walks and beach stops.
-The Hotel Maria Cristina is where you will retire after full days of gastronomic exploration that include participating in “vermouth hour”, a cooking workshop in a txoko (a members-only cooking club) and frequent winery stops.
+The Hotel Maria Cristina is where you will retire after full days of gastronomic exploration that include participating in “vermouth hour.”
+This is a cooking workshop in a txoko (a members-only cooking club) and frequent winery stops.